Do I Need a Sex Therapist?

 - you feel tempted to step outside of your committed relationship or marriage

 - you have had an affair where the sex was amazing and intoxicating and now don’t know how to go back to your marriage

 Working with a certified sex therapist means having access to quality information and support with someone who specializes in sex and intimacy issues — a place where you can talk about anything in the room without feeling uncomfortable and weird.
 Those of us who have completed the certification process have been exposed to hours and hours of all kinds of sexual material (it’s called a SAR - Sexual Attitude Reassessment — and we are required to take this class — some of us take several classes — and we spend time watching all kinds of visually stimulating media (aka porn), hang out in dungeons, meet people with all kinds of sexual interests and orientations, etc. So…we have seen and are familiar with it all.)

 There are only 25 AASECT certified sex therapists in Colorado.
 So most smaller communities do not have therapists with the level of training available to them.
 This is why I offer online sex therapy for rural and mountain communities throughout Colorado.

 - Glenwood Springs

 ...or any other town within Colorado, we can meet online and get started now.
-These sessions are professional, private and convenient so you can confidentiality that you want while working on the sensitive issues that you need to work on.
+These sessions are professional, private and convenient so you can have the confidentiality that you want while working on the sensitive issues that you need to work on.